 First of all, this Sage Bakery Boss looks very sturdy, and heavy.
 Only the glass bowl is 2kg.
 It’s not by any mean a small kitchen appliance.
 I had to rearrange the kitchen cabinets so I could fit it in one.
 Its size and weight also mean that it will not move when kneading.

-The Bakery Boss comes in a few colours, you can see more details about the product on their website.
+The Bakery Boss comes in a few colours.
 The one I received is Silver Pearl and is the colour I would have picked myself.

 The first test was bread.
 As I’ve made a lot, from 1.35kg flour, I’ve mixed it a bit in the Bakery Boss, then divided the dough in half for kneading.
 I left the dough to rise in two different bowls, as it was too big for only one bowl.